zczcwh/PoseFormer/README.md

 We keep our code consistent with [VideoPose3D](https://github.com/facebookresearch/VideoPose3D).
 Please refer to their project page for further information.

+### Bibtex
+If you find our work useful in your research, please consider citing:

+    @article{zheng20213d,
+    title={3D Human Pose Estimation with Spatial and Temporal Transformers}, author={Zheng, Ce and Zhu, Sijie and Mendieta, Matias and Yang, Taojiannan and Chen, Chen and Ding, Zhengming}, journal={arXiv preprint arXiv:2103.10455},
+    year={2021}
+    }

 ## Acknowledgement

 Part of our code is borrowed from [VideoPose3D](https://github.com/facebookresearch/VideoPose3D).
 We thank to the authors for releasing codes.